Paul N. Stockton: Publications

-In August 2018, Dr. Stockton authored "Resilience for Grid Security Emergencies: Opportunities for Industry-Government Collaboration," published by the Johns Hopkins University Applied Physics Laboratory(APL).
-This follows Dr. Stockton’s 2016 "Super Storm Sandy: Implications for Designing a Post Cyber Attack Power Restoration System" report for APL.
+"Resilience for Grid Security Emergencies: Opportunities for Industry-Government Collaboration," published by the Johns Hopkins University Applied Physics Laboratory(APL).
+This follows Dr. Stockton's 2016 "Super Storm Sandy: Implications for Designing a Post Cyber Attack Power Restoration System" report for APL.

-Dr. Stockton is also the Principal Author and Editor in Chief of the Electric Infrastructure Security Council’s Electric Grid Protection Handbook series.
+Dr. Stockton is also the Principal Author and Editor in Chief of the Electric Infrastructure Security Council's Electric Grid Protection Handbook series.
 The most recent Handbook (III), “Cross-Sector Coordination and Communications in Black Sky Events,” was published in June 2018.

 In 2014, Dr. Stockton authored "Responding to a Cyber Attack on the North American Electric Grid," Chapter 5 of the Bipartisan Policy Center's Electric Grid Cybersecurity Initiative.
 Dr. Stockton also authored "Resilience for Black Sky Days: Supplementing Reliability Metrics for Extraordinary and Hazardous Events," a study published by the National Association of Regulatory Utility Commissioners.
 The report proposes criteria for strengthening resilience against "black sky days": i.e., extraordinary and hazardous catastrophes utterly unlike the blue sky days during which utilities typically operate.

 Dr. Stockton co-authored DoD's “Independent Review of the Washington Navy Yard Shooting” published in November 2013.
 Dr. Stockton was also the lead co-author of “Prosecuting Cyberterrorists: Applying Traditional Jurisdictional Frameworks to a Modern Threat,” Stanford Law & Policy Review, and “Curbing the Market for Cyber Weapons,” published by Yale Law and Policy Review, and has published in International Security, Political Science Quarterly, Homeland Security Affairs (which he helped found in 2005), and other peer-reviewed journals and edited volumes.